Get PeakVisor App

 Mammoth Mountain Lodging

-There are hundreds of options available in Mammoth at a wide spectrum of prices.
+Hundreds of options are available in Mammoth.
 There are luxurious hotels, condos, and even some hostels.
 The one thing they all have in common is their high price.
-Come with a big group or prepare to tap into your life savings because demand is high and supply is low.
+Come with a big group, or prepare to tap into your life savings because demand is high and supply is low.

 The Davidson St. Guest House closed as a result of COVID restrictions.
 This was once the last affordable place to stay in Mammoth Lakes.
 Modern Hostel clocks in as the second cheapest at $150 a night during the ski season.

 Dropping down from Mammoth Lakes into the Owens River Valley, the vast desert stretches before you.
-Take a visit to one of the beautiful hot springs in the valley and park your van or RV for the night.
+Visit one of the beautiful hot springs in the valley and park your van or RV for the night.
 It’s the last affordable way to stay in Mammoth.

 Mammoth Mountain, California